HeapHopper/Spotit/markdown/01_data_preparation.md

 I set as a default for those cases that the date should be 01/01 of that particular year.

-Notice how I didn't break down the `datetime` into seperate year, month, day colums - as this will be considered feature engineering and we are still at the data preparation part of this project.
+Notice how I didn't break down the `datetime` into separate year, month, day columns - as this will be considered feature engineering and we are still at the data preparation part of this project.

 ## Save as pickle and CSV